| |

 in multi-train control for many years.
 We gained much experience of the

-early 'digital' systems form Hornby (Zero 1), H&M and Airfix.
+early 'digital' systems form Hornby (Zero 1), H&M and Airfix MTC.
 We also

-attended the Marklin Digital seminars held in the late 1980's.
+attended the early Marklin Digital seminars held in the late 1980's.
 As the NMRA

 Hornby and Gaugemaster to name but a few.
 We have been constructing DCC